Square Root Of 92 Simplified

 Q1: Can any square root be simplified?

 A1: Not all square roots can be simplified to a form without a radical.
-If the radicand has no perfect square factors other than 1, then the square root is already in its simplest form.
-For example, √17 is already in simplest form.
+So if the radicand has no perfect square factors other than 1, then the square root is already in its simplest form.
+To give you an idea, √17 is already in simplest form.

 Q2: What if the radicand is negative?

 A2: The square root of a negative number is an imaginary number, denoted by the imaginary unit 'i', where i² = -1.
-For example, √-9 = 3i.
+Day to day, for example, √-9 = 3i.
 This introduces a whole new branch of mathematics dealing with complex numbers.

 Q3: How do I simplify higher-order roots (cube roots, fourth roots, etc.)?